isabella232/sfcc-helpcenter/content/md/cartridge-configuration/03-products-filter-configuration.md

 }
 ```

-# How can I synchronize my product PIM status with the SaloesForce online status (onlineFlag)?
+# How can I synchronize my product PIM status with the SalesForce online status (onlineFlag)?

 Since the 20.2.2 version, you are able to configure in the [**connector configuration page**](01-where-configuration.html), your choice to use the automated PIM Product synchronization: